sherwin-dc/ES-synth-cw/README.md

 4. #### Sine

 In the *Sine* sound profile the sawtooth waveforms have been replace by sine waves.
-Different frequency sine waves are produces by looping through an array, which holds one period of a sine wave, at different frequencies.
+Different frequency sine waves are produces by looping through an array, which holds one period of a sine wave, at different speeds.
+The produced sound is far softer than that produced by any of the other sound profiles.

 ### Reverb

+A reverb (.i.e echo) setting has been implemented for the synth.
+There are 8 selectable levels of reverb where level 0 corresponds to no reverb and 7 corresponds to a lot of reverb.
+Reverb is implemented through the FIFO `reverbArray` which stores the values which have previously been written to the DAC.
+Then every time `sampleSound()` calculates new values to write to the DAC, the values stored in the FIFO are scaled proportional to the `reverb` variable and added to the array calculated by `sampleSound()`.
+The values added from the FIFO are delayed by ~136 ms, which emulates a room of approximately 50 meters across.

 ### Pitch

-### Modulation

 ### External recording

 ### Class for knobs

-A class for the knobs (`Knob`) is implemented.
+A class for the knobs `Knob` is implemented.
 It is initilaised with a pointer to the coressponding shared data (`volume`, `octave`, `sound`, `reverb`).
 The method `update` reads in the old state and new state of the knob and writes the rotation variable to the address of the pointer.

 Such implementation gives a cleaner code in the `scanKeysTask` task.
 This can also support future extension such as switching functionality *(?)* in each knob, which can be easily implemented by changing the child pointer in the class.